thisispivi/Deep-Learning-Company-Bankruptcy-Prediction/README.md

 | Folders
 ├── data   # Folder with the dataset
 │   └── data.zip
+├── network   # Folder with the network
+│   └── network.zip
 ├── img   # Images of the graphs for the analysis report
 |
 | Notebook